daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 Various actions, such as comparison or filtering, are then performed on the `ReqGraph` object, depending on the type of output requested.
 The requested output is then generated.

 ReqGraph source code is arranged as follows:
-- main.go: The main entry point to the program, defines the top level command handler and invokes one of the commands defined in:
+- main.go: The main entry point to the program, invokes the top level command defined in:
+- `cmd/common.go`: common infrastructure for running CLI commands.
+Defines a root command that can call any of the commands below.
-    - `completion_cmd.go`: Defines a `completion` subcommand that prints completion scripts for multiple shells (bash, zsh and fish).
+    - `cmd/completion_cmd.go`: Defines a `completion` subcommand that prints completion scripts for multiple shells (bash, zsh and fish).
-    - `list_cmd.go`: Defines a `list` subcommand that lists all requirements in the given certdoc.
+    - `cmd/list_cmd.go`: Defines a `list` subcommand that lists all requirements in the given certdoc.
-    - `nextid_cmd.go`: Defines a `nextid` subcommand that prints the next requirement id for the given certdoc.
+    - `cmd/nextid_cmd.go`: Defines a `nextid` subcommand that prints the next requirement id for the given certdoc.
-    - `report_cmd.go`: Defines a `report` subcommand that creates HTM reports.
+    - `cmd/report_cmd.go`: Defines a `report` subcommand that creates HTM reports.
-    - `validate_cmd.go`: Defines a `validate` subcommand that runs the validation checks on all certification documents.
+    - `cmd/validate_cmd.go`: Defines a `validate` subcommand that runs the validation checks on all certification documents.
-    - `web_cmd.go`: Defines a `web` subcommand that runs the web application.
+    - `cmd/web_cmd.go`: Defines a `web` subcommand that runs the web application.
-- req.go: The top-level functions dealing with finding and discovering markdown and source code files
+- reqs/reqs.go: The top-level functions dealing with finding and discovering markdown and source code files
-    - parsing.go: Reading and parsing markdown files
+- code/parsing.go: Reading and parsing markdown files
-    - code.go: Reading and parsing source code files.
+- code/code.go: Reading and parsing source code files.
 Reqtraq can use ctags or optionally libclang to obtain code references.
-    - clang.go: Parsing the AST using libclang and collecting references to implementation and tests.
+- code/clang.go: Parsing the AST using libclang and collecting references to implementation and tests.
-- diff.go: Comparison of ReqGraph objects
+- diff/diff.go: Comparison of ReqGraph objects
-- report.go: Generating html reports to save to disk or provide to a web server
+- report/report.go: Generating html reports to save to disk or provide to a web server
-- matrices.go: Generating traceability tables to provide to a web server
+- matrix/matrices.go: Generating traceability tables to provide to a web server
-- webapp.go: Launch and service a local web server
+- web/webapp.go: Launch and service a local web server
 - repos/repos.go: Keeps a registry of all repositories where code and certification documents can be found
 - linepipes/run.go: Wrapper functions the golang command interface
 - config/config.go: Parses the reqtraq configuration for the git repository in the current directory.
 Registers any parent and children repositories found in the configuration file, and recursively parses their configuration.
+- diagnostics/types.go: Defines data types for reporting issues and diagnostics.

 ## Low-level Software Requirements Identification

-### code.go
+### code/code.go

 Functions which deal with source code files.
 Source code is discovered within a given path and searched for functions and associated requirement IDs.
 The external program Universal Ctags is used to scan for functions.